kaimast/lsm-rs/README.md

 We plan to add custom order and serialization mechanisms in the future.

 ## Tests
 This library ships with several tests.
-Note, that you cannot run them concurrently as they will access the same on-disk location.
 We provide a [justfile](https://github.com/casey/just) for convenience:

 ```sh
 just test #runs all tests for all configurations